Equifax To Pay Hundreds Of Millions In Data Breach Settlement

 Consumers who are eligible will have to submit claims online or by mail.

 Paper claims forms can also be requested over the phone.
 Consumers will be able to obtain information about the settlement, check their eligibility to file a claim, and file a claim on the Equifax Settlement Breach online registry.
-To receive email updates regarding the launch of this online registry, consumers can sign up at www.ftc.gov/equifax.
 Consumers can also check www.attorneygeneral.gov for updates and call the settlement administrator at 1-833-759-2982 for more information.

 (TM and © Copyright 2019 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
 The Associated Press contributed to this report.)